 Organization/Sponsor: IDEAYA Biosciences

-Example patient: A 62-year-old with metastatic MTAP-deleted NSCLC adenocarcinoma, ECOG PS 1, who progressed after two prior lines including platinum-doublet chemotherapy and pembrolizumab, with measurable lung lesions and adequate organ function.
+Example patient: A 62-year-old with metastatic MTAP-deleted NSCLC adenocarcinoma, ECOG PS 1, who progressed after platinum chemotherapy and pembrolizumab, with adequate organ function and no brain metastases.